-An estimated 80% of all businesses are considered to be family businesses to some degree.
-Unsurprisingly, the vast majority of business schools have one or more courses focused on the unique challenges of running a business that means a whole lot more to you than just making money.
+An estimated 80% of all businesses are considered family businesses to some degree.
+Unsurprisingly, the vast majority of business schools offer one or more courses focused on the unique challenges of running a business that means a whole lot more to you than just making money.

-The John L. Ward Center for Family Enterprises at Kellogg offers courses, conferences, and research that focus on family business strategy, governance, succession planning, family business culture, and more.
+The John L. Ward Center for Family Enterprises at Kellogg offers courses, conferences, and research focused on family business strategy, governance, succession planning, family business culture, and more.
 The center aims to build a community for family business operators to share and learn from each other.

-With its Global Family Enterprise Program, Columbia offers its students and alumni courses, events, and other educational programs that explore the unique dynamics of an enterprise that is, frequently, more than just a business.
+Through its Global Family Enterprise Program, Columbia offers its students and alumni courses, events, and other educational programs that explore the unique dynamics of an enterprise that is often more than just a business.

 Wharton has taken a different approach to the world of family businesses by creating the Wharton Global Family Alliance, which brings together family businesses from across the world to share their own unique issues and struggles.
 It manifests in a robust community, research, and conferences—feeding the MBA curriculum with a wide range of courses that address the unique challenges of a family business.

 The University of North Carolina (UNC) Kenan-Flagler Business School